frndmg/frndmg.github.io/cv.md

 - _Full Stack Engineer_

-Worked on a management SaaS tool for managing annotations and training tasks, based on [Prodigy](https://prodigy.ai).
+Worked on a management SaaS tool for annotations and training tasks, based on [Prodigy](https://prodigy.ai).
 I took, in close interaction with the rest of the team, care of the design, implementation, testing, and shipment of several parts of the software.
 The frontend was implemented client side only in VueJS.
 The backend was done in FastAPI with PostgreSQL.
 We did deployments in AWS and GCloud using Terraform, Nomad, and other Hashicorp open source tools.

 <!--